aws/amazon-ecs-agent/README.md

 ### Build ECS Agent Image (Linux)

-ECS Agent can also be built locally from source on a linux machine.
+ECS Agent can also be built locally from source on a Linux machine.
 Use the following steps to build ECS Agent
 * Get ECS Agent source
 ```
 git clone https://github.com/aws/amazon-ecs-agent.git